 Mayo is set to extend a Céad Míle Fáilte to members of Gaeltacht Thuaisceart an Oileáin Úir – The North American Gaeltacht.

-Organised to mark the Gathering and Bliain na Gaeilge, almost 30 American and Canadian Gaeilgeoirs will arrive on October 20th for an action packed five days, filled with with language, music and dance workshops, as well as offering them a chance to soak up the phenomenal scenery Mayo has to offer.
+Organised to mark the Gathering and Bliain na Gaeilge, almost 30 American and Canadian Gaeilgeoirs will arrive on October 20th for an action-packed five days, filled with language, music and dance workshops, as well as offering them a chance to soak up the phenomenal scenery Mayo has to offer.

 Tóstal Mhaigh Eo is organised by Conradh na Gaeilge and Comhaltas Mhaigh Eo in conjunction with Mayo County Council.
 The Tóstal will take them from Tuar Mhic Éadaigh to Achill Island, and from Ceathrú Thaidhg to Eachléim.

 They will receive a Civic Reception from Mayo County Council, followed by a big night of entertainment in the Welcome Inn, Castlebar on Thursday, 24th October.